Irish

 This mostly disappointing whiskey encompasses both bitter and sweet, all while packing a punch that is still a bit rough around the edges.
 I guess you could say it is a good representation of Mr. McGregor, although maybe not such a good representation of Irish whiskey.
 The flavor lacks the complexity I would expect for even a three year minimum, and while a bitterness lingers mid-way through, I find myself wanting more character than it can offer.

-Editor’s Note: This whiskey was provided to us as a review sample by Eire Born Spirits.
-This in no way, per our editorial policies, influenced the final outcome of this review.
+Editor’s Note: This whiskey was either bought as a sample by The Whiskey Wash or provided to us as a review sample by the party behind it.
+Per our editorial policies, this in no way influenced the outcome of this review.